szu-pagerank/PageRank/README.md

 # Intruduction
 This is an implementation of the CUR_Trans and $T^2$-Approx algorithms proposed in the paper “Efficient and Accurate PageRank Approximation on Large Graphs” published in the 2025 Proceedings of the ACM on Management of Data, and includes the competitors which are sampling-based PageRank estimations.

 Updated December 15, 2025.
-Please note that the previous code contained errors.
+Please note that the previous code contained bugs.
 Users are advised to download this updated version.

 ```bash
 @article{DBLP:journals/pacmmod/WuWQCL24,